 Component 4.
 Assessment & Exercise for Injury Rehabilitation with Rick Kaselj

 An injured client or a client with a past injury cannot be assessed or trained like other clients.
 Most trainers, coaches, and therapists fall into this trap.
 They use concepts for healthy people and athletes for their injured clients, leading to slower recovery, frustration, and further injury.
 Rick makes the complex process of assessing an injured client easy in this presentation and shows you his unconventional exercises that he uses not further to hurt his clients but help them overcome their injuries.

 A&E is unique, and I know it will help you and your clients.

 P.S. – I could not limit it to 2 winners.
 I ended up picking three winners.
-If you did win, I would be contacting you by email.
+If you did win, I would contact you by email.
 I will ask you for your email to set up online access to Assessment & Exercise, and I will get your mailing address to send you a physical copy of the 4-DVD set.